 But what if I told you to “eat your algae” instead?

-In recent years, the emphasis on health food has been on the rise and the algae family has been very much in the limelight.
+In recent years, the emphasis on healthy food has been on the rise and the algae family has been very much in the limelight.

 Certain types of algae have been found to be extremely nutritious and beneficial to health.
 So much so that they can be classified as “superfood ingredients“.

-Spirulina is one of the algae that has shown great promise as a health food.
+Spirulina is one of the algae that has shown great promise as a healthy food.